learning-zone/csharp-basics/README.md

 **When to use which?**

-* Use `string` for simple, infrequent changes.
+* Use `string` when you have a fixed set of text data, perform very few modifications, or are simply concatenating a small, known number of strings.
-* Use `StringBuilder` for complex or repeated string manipulations, especially in loops.
+* Use `StringBuilder` when you are modifying text an unknown number of times, such as inside a for or foreach loop, or when building massive blocks of text dynamically.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>